 Bacon and Goat Cheese Aioli Burger with Crispy Onions

-A juicy burger topped with goat cheese, then paired with bacon, lemon aioli, crispy onion strings, and a killer bun.
-Perfect for Father’s Day or any summer grilling get-togethers!
+This juicy lemon aioli burger is topped with goat cheese, bacon, crispy onion strings, and a killer bun.
+It’s a gourmet burger recipe that’s perfect for any summer grilling get-togethers!

 Every week at church I carefully avoid the pews on the edge that have access to the 25 foot curtains that go all the way to the top of the chapel.
 My toddler is fairly well-behaved, but come on.
 25-foot curtains?
 Even I want to play with them.